 museums are to visit for the days the sun is behind a cloud.

-Our accommodation gives you a very spacious and
+Our accommodation gives you a very spacious, and

-luxurious apartment.
+cosy apartment.
 Both are fitted with all utensils required.

 Fore apartment has 4 bedrooms and 2 bathrooms.